suhelhammoud/java-course/md/11-enums.md

 <!-- end_slide -->

-Accessing, Evaluating, and Comparing Enums
+Accessing, Evaluating, and Comparing enums
 ===

-- Enum values can be used as constants.
+- enum values can be used as constants.
 - Use `==` to compare enum instances.

 ```java